wpeverest/everest-forms/tests/README.md

 PHPUnit 8.x is unsupported and Ticket is raised in core: https://core.trac.wordpress.org/ticket/46149

+Also in Docker setup to use with `wp-env` we have to upgrade composer PHPUnit package to "^8.5" because of this issue https://github.com/WordPress/gutenberg/issues/29323

 ## Developing on a local environment

 Any WAMP/MAMP/LAMP local environment with a WordPress installation will be suited for local development.